 Study items to be considered include, but are not limited to:

-– clauses on accessibility issues in relevant Recommendations, declaring how inclusive design is achieved, as requested by ITU Plenipotentiary Conference Resolution 175 (rev. Busan 2014) and by the UNCRPD;
+– clauses on accessibility issues in relevant Recommendations, declaring how inclusive design is achieved, as requested by ITU Plenipotentiary Conference Resolution 175 (rev. Busan 2014) and by the UNCRPD and SDGs;

 – support for wide performance limits in production, perception and control of each medium in communication services to allow for maximum usability in accordance with the principles of universal design.
-Specifically, study profiling of the latest video coding standards to fulfil sign language and lipreading needs at very low bit rates and in error prone environments;
+Specifically, study profiling of the latest video coding standards to fulfil sign language and lip-reading needs at very low bit rates and in error prone environments;

 – study potential accessibility benefits offered by emerging technologies, such as independent living, home automation, communication between smart things, cloud-based service and smart homes;

-– specification of interfaces on communication equipment to allow various forms of user interface equipment to be attached in order to enable session and device control and media handling by persons with varying capabilities and preferences; NOTE – Examples of what the interfaces should support include: talking menus, keyboards, pointing devices, listening and viewing devices, Braille and voice call control, text conversation input and output.
+– specification of interfaces on communication equipment to allow various forms of user interface equipment to be attached in order to enable session and device control and media handling by persons with varying capabilities and preferences; NOTE – Examples of what the interfaces should support include: talking menus, keyboards, pointing devices, listening and viewing devices, Braille and voice call control, text conversation input and output;

 – multimedia services including mechanisms for transformation between different media forms of the same content in order to adapt to the capabilities and preferences of end users.
 Such mechanisms may be automatic, for example text-to-speech, or performed by people, for example sign language interpretation;